BurntSushi/blog/content/post/ripgrep.md

-Finally, `git grep` deserves a bit of a special mention. `git grep` is very similar to plain `grep` in the kinds of options it supports, but its default mode of searching is clearly descended from `ack`: it will only search files checked into your source control.
+Finally, `git grep` deserves a bit of a special mention. `git grep` is very similar to plain `grep` in the kinds of options it supports, but its default mode of searching is clearly descended from `ack`: it will only search files checked into source control.

-Of course, both types of search tools have *a lot* in common, but there are a few broad points worth making if you allow yourself to squint your eyes a bit:
+Of course, both types of search tools have *a lot* in common, but there are a few broad distinctions worth making if you allow yourself to squint your eyes a
+bit:

 * `grep`-like tools need to be really good at searching large files, so the performance of the underlying regex library is paramount.